danwolfgang/melody-docs/designer/02-groundwork.md

 ### Index Templates and Page Templates

-For those familiar with creating as index template to publish your web site's homepage, it will would be a relatively straight forward process to use an index template to also publish an about page for you web site.
+For those familiar with creating an index template to publish your web site's homepage, it will would be a relatively straight forward process to use an index template to also publish an about page for you web site.
 The process would go something like this:

 1. Navigate to Templates from the Design Menu.
 2. Click Create Index Template.